 After the demolition of the Heilige Stede on the Rokin, fragments of the church were scattered all over the country.
-How could this happen and where are these debris now?
+How could this happen and where are the fragments now?

 Location